When you’re thinking about adding central air or replacing an existing system, of course you want to get an idea of what the cost looks like.

 When tallying up your total cost to install central air, remember that there may be savings opportunities that can bring the cost down.

 For businesses looking to install new AC equipment, you’re in luck!
-If you install by the end of 2018, you can take advantage of the best tax breaks in recent memory.
+If you install by the end of this year, you can take advantage of the best tax breaks in recent memory.

 When you purchase new equipment, you can get rebates from the equipment manufacturer, your state government, or other sources.
 A little research and filling out a few forms can lower your overall AC installation cost.